Emmanuel Nwude: How he pulled off the $242 Million Nigerian airport scam

 Emmanuel Nwude and his official wanted poster

-Emmanuel Nwude and his accomplices faced 86 counts of fraud and attempted bribery.
-Following drawn-out court proceedings, Nwude pleaded guilty and was sentenced to 25 years in prison.
-He was also ordered to repay the millions he had swindled.
+Emmanuel Nwude and his accomplices eventually faced 86 counts of fraud and attempted bribery.
+Following extended court proceedings, Nwude pleaded guilty to the charges against him.
+The court sentenced him to 25 years in prison for his central role in the massive fraud.
+Additionally, he was ordered to repay the millions he had stolen from Banco Noroeste.

 Emmanuel Nwude arrested